celoyd/wheather/README.md

 You can see why I consider this the weak link of my process as it stands.

-So.
-If you cleverly disregarded my use of 1024x images, go in slicey.sh and edit it as appropriate now.
+(If you cleverly disregarded my use of 1024x images, go in slicey.sh and edit it as appropriate now.
+Better yet, properly parametrize it.)

 Here's the slice step: